 - interdisciplinary professional education at the undergraduate and graduate levels to produce personnel who are competent to fill family service and policy development jobs.

 Institute for Tourism Research.
-The institute is administered as part of the School of Hotel, Restaurant, and Tourism Management with the purpose of developing research, education, and service programs for South Carolina's largest industry--tourism.
+The institute is administered as part of the College of Hospitality, Retail, and Sport Management with the purpose of developing research, education, and service programs for South Carolinas largest industrytourism.
 Among other endeavors, the institute conducts studies in the following areas: feasibility, needs assessment, market segmentation, position analysis, image and advertising effectiveness, visitor profile analysis, and economic impact.
 At the state, national, and international levels, the aforementioned research enables the institute to provide information to government, industry, and community leaders through publications, workshops, and consultancy.

 The Riegel and Emory Human Resource Research Center.
 The Riegel and Emory Human Resource Research Center was founded in January 1982 through the generosity of Riegel Textile Corp. and the family of the late Mr. German H.H.
 Emory, former chair of Riegel.
 The basic objectives of the center are: